twitter/pelikan/_posts/2016-04-03-caching-in-datacenters.md

 ## Caching in Datacenters

 What we care about here is caching in datacenters (this will be what we mean by 'caching' unless otherwise specified).
+The term applies whenever data is stored outside their canonical source.
 The goal is to find the fastest, cheapest way to data.
 But before we start, one needs to understand both the underlying infrastructure and the problem.